Toloka/docs/en/guide/concepts/check-performers.md

 {% endcut %}

-Use the percentage of matching responses to assign skill levels, control access to tasks, and reward Tolokers.
+Use the percentage of matching task suite responses to assign skill levels, control access to tasks, and reward Tolokers.

 ### Review results

 For tasks that aren't multiple-choice, the customer or other Tolokers check the answers.
 They might include recording audio, taking pictures, or writing something.
-Poor-quality responses are rejected.
+Poor-quality task suite responses are rejected.

 Use the [Review results](reviewing-assignments.md) rule to control Tolokers' access to tasks.
-The platform calculates the percentage of responses accepted and rejected for each Toloker.
+The platform calculates the percentage of task suite responses accepted and rejected for each Toloker.
 Those who often made mistakes will stop getting tasks.

 {% cut "Example" %}

 ![](../_images/control-rules/reviewing-assignments/qcr-reviewing-assignments_example1.png =700x)

-If more than 50% of Toloker's responses are rejected, the Toloker is blocked and can't complete your tasks for 15 days.
+If more than 50% of Toloker's task suite responses are rejected, the Toloker is blocked and can't complete your tasks for 15 days.

 {% endcut %}